lsst/rtn-077/index.rst

 Non-Scientific Performance Metrics for Operations
 =================================================

 Scientific quality metrics address the accuracy and reliability of our data products, and have been defined and tracked extensively throughout construction :cite:`LPM-17,DMTN-211,DMTN-091, LSE-63,DMTN-008, PSTN-023, SQR-008` and references therein.
+These quality metrics also include non-scientific metrics that ensure track DM system requirements :cite:`LSE-61`, such as time to issue alerts after shutter close.
 See :cite:`RTN-038` for a summary of how these quality metrics will be used in operations.

 This document outlines the operational *non-quality* metrics for assessing and improving our system's performance and user experience.
 Non-quality metrics provide insights into the operational efficiency, usage patterns, infrastructure robustness, development processes, and security measures of the Data Management System.
 By monitoring these metrics, we aim to ensure that our infrastructure and services remain effective and secure, supporting our scientific objectives and user community.